Is the GMHL Sanctioned?

 Is the GMHL Insured?

 Yes.
-Our insurance underwriters have issued Commercial General Liability coverage where players can purchase participant injury as well as accident coverage.
+Our insurance underwriters have issued Commercial General Liability coverage also players can purchase participant injury as well as accident coverage.
 We are proud of the coverage that we provide to our players, on-ice officials and off-ice officials.
 We have been with the same insurance partners since the inception of our league in 2005 and have developed an excellent working relationship with all of our providers.
 The underwriting of our account is based on the rules and procedures we have put in place and the risk management plan that has been developed.
 Our primary goal is always to reduce risk and exposure for those that participate as well as contribute to the success of the GMHL.

 Is the GMHL a member of Hockey Canada?